If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 It’s no good keeping the rent low when you have no clients coming through your door.

-Examine the area in question, looking at it through the eyes of your patients.
+It’s often useful to examine the area in question, looking at it through the eyes of your patients.

 Is the clinic in a “healthy” area, or is it sitting in the middle of fast food alley?

-Does the exterior of the building seem welcoming to clients, or is it in a run down area that no one will want to visit?
+Does the exterior of the building seem welcoming to clients, or is it in a rundown area that no one will want to visit?

 And of course, that’s only possible when you have a highly visible location.